danielrosehill/My-LLM-Prompt-Library-Public-Version-/README.md

 This repository is both a `prompt library`  (in the sense of containing prompts that I've finished working with, for now) as well as a prompt engineering workspace where I share my fumbling progress on prompts that I don't mind sharing with the whole world.

+For some of the most useful ones, see:

+`favorites.md`

 ## System / Structure

 - A **prompt workspace** for drafting prompts